crossplane/crossplane/design/design-doc-terraform-code-generation.md

 There are a few risks associated with interacting with Terraform CLI.
 Firstly, execution of Terraform CLI requires provider binary to exist in its workspace folder.
 Additionally, each execution brings up a separate provider server to talk to.
+We'll investigate how to make all Terraform invocations use the same provider.
-So, we'll need to manage a pool of workspace folders and put the `main.tf` and `terraform.tfstate` files of the managed resource when a reconciliation request comes in.
+But in the worst case, we'd need to manage a pool of workspace folders and put the `main.tf` and `terraform.tfstate` files of the managed resource when a reconciliation request comes in.

 ## Future Considerations